Poveglia: History

+The name "Poveglia" was anciently "Popilia", either from Latin populus (poplar) or from Via Popilia-Annia, built by consul Publius Popilius Laenas.
+In maps from the 16th century, it appears as "Poveggia".

+After the 6th-century Lombard invasion of cities on the mainland, the island was used by settlers as a refuge, and it became a fortified settlement with a castle.
+By 864, Poveglia had become a fully inhabited centre based on fishing and on the production of salt.

+Poveglia was destroyed during the War of Chioggia between the Republic of Genoa and the Republic of Venice, 1378-1381, leaving behind only tens of inhabitants.

-The island was used as a quarantine station for incoming ships and their cargo from 1793 until 1814.
-In 1922 the existing buildings were converted into a nursing home/long-term care facility, until its closure in 1968.
+From 1772, it was managed by the Magistrate for Health and used as a quarantine station for incoming ships and their cargo from 1793 until after the Second World War.
+In 1922 the existing buildings were converted into a nursing home/long-term care facility, until its closure in 1968, when it became state property.

-Sylvia Sprigge in her 1961 book ‘The Lagoon Of Venice; Its Islands, Life And Communications’ describes the site as a home for indigent old people.
+Sylvia Sprigge, in her 1961 book ‘The Lagoon Of Venice; Its Islands, Life And Communications’, describes the site as a home for indigent old people.
 Sprygge relates delivering a letter to a Doctor on the island, and describes how the able-bodied residents tended agricultural plots, and made wine using the traditional method of crushing grapes underfoot.

 In 2014, the Italian state auctioned a 99-year lease of Poveglia, which would remain state property, to raise revenue, hoping that the buyer would redevelop the damaged buildings.
 The highest bid was from Italian businessman Luigi Brugnaro, (€513,000), who planned to invest €20 million in a restoration plan.
 The lease did not proceed because his project was judged not to meet all the conditions.
 Other sources suggested that the deal was annulled because the bid was too low.
 Brugnaro initially fought the cancellation of the lease, but after he became mayor of Venice, he renounced any intentions to the island.

 In green, the part of the island included in the 2025 concession to the Poveglia per tutti association.

-In 2014, a citizens' association, Poveglia per Tutti, was formed to prevent privatization and raised €460,000 from over 4,500 contributors in order to participate in the auction.
+In 2014, a citizens' association, Poveglia per tutti, was formed to prevent privatization and raised €460,000 from over 4,500 contributors in order to participate in the auction.
 The organization's goals were to transform the island into a freely accessible public park, repurpose existing buildings for revenue-generating cultural projects, and operate under sustainable community-oversight principles with equal decision-making rights for all members.
 Their initial bid was also unsuccessful.
 But after years of legal battles and repeated rejections, the Regional Administrative Court of Veneto ruled twice in favor of the association, finding that the Agency of State Property had not provided sufficient justification for denying concession requests.
 On August 1, 2025, Poveglia per tutti received a 6-year concession for the northern part of the island to implement their urban lagoon park project.